 My talk – ‘The Beauty of Victorian Coalhole Covers’

 On October 16th 2019, I gave a Nerd Nite talk about coalhole covers.
 I was told by the organiser it was the nerdiest talk they’ve ever had!
 It was good fun and it was great to see how many interesting questions people had at the end.
-Photos and video snippets from the talk are available here.

 BBC ‘Boring Talks’ podcast

 I was chuffed to be invited a few months ago to record a BBC ‘Boring Talk’ podcast about my fascination with coalhole cover designs.
 It was great fun to record in the BBC 4 studio and also in the streets of Stoke Newington.
 You can listen to the podcast here.